alphagov/static/doc/analytics.md

 - any link from `www.gov.uk` to a matching domain would have a URL parameter automatically added to it e.g. `https://something.service.gov.uk/?_ga=23.32423234.213.1.2213`.
 This could interfere with that site's own analytics.
 - the client ID might be reset.

-Once the changes to the linker configuration have been deployed a PA will need to check that everything is working correctly.
+Once the changes to the linker configuration have been deployed a performance analyst will need to check that everything is working correctly.
 Since static PRs can take upwards of half an hour to pass CI tests, it's worth having a revert PR ready early on just in case.

 ## Plugins